 Elevators are one of the critical machinery in a highrise Apartment Building.
-It is important that the maintenance staff as well as Management Committee Members are aware of some of the important aspects of their Elevators.
+It is important that the maintenance staff as well as Management Committee Members are aware of some of the important aspects of their Elevators and elevator safety norms.

 Types of Elevators in Apartment Complexes

 Generally there are two types of Elevators in Residential Complexes:

 1. Geared-traction elevators.
 These are moved by hoist cables driven by a geared reduction unit, and are generally used in midrise, mid-speed applications, such as commercial buildings of nine floors or less and

 residential buildings of 18 floors or less.
 Speed of these Elevators: